 Step 3.
 Place a single bond between each pair

 Next up is to start placing the electrons.
 Go through the diagram and place a single line between each bonded atom in the compound.
-Atoms make covalent compound by sharing electrons, so each atom must share at least one pair with another atom.
+Atoms make covalent compounds by sharing electrons, so each atom must share at least one pair with another atom.

 In our case, we just need a single line between N and O:

-As each line represent 2 electrons, counting the total number of lines, multiplying by 2 and subtracting from the total number of valence electrons give the number of remaining electrons.
+As each line represents 2 electrons, counting the total number of lines, multiplying by 2 and subtracting from the total number of valence electrons give the number of remaining electrons.
 Thus, we have 11−2 = 9 electrons left to place in our diagram.

 Step 4.
 Staring with the more electronegative element, place electrons until each atom is surrounded by 8 electrons.

 Atoms will try to fill their electron shells until they have a complete valence shell of 8 electrons.
-In a compound, the ore electronegative element will pull harder on electrons, so those shells tend to be filled first.
+In a compound, the more electronegative element will pull harder on electrons, so those shells tend to be filled first.
 Remember, hydrogen (H) is special and only gets 2 valence electrons.